 kept a watchful eye on prevailing trends.
 In particular, she has noticed that medicine in the United States has become treatment focused, rather than placing an emphasis on prevention.

 “It starts when you’re young.
 Your health starts before you’re born and we focus on preconception, toxicity issues and nutritional issues.
-It’s a work in progress, but the problem is that American medicine is rescue focus.
-We will wait until you have a problem and then we’ll try to deal with it and to me that’s a travesty.
-We actually should be fixing chronic disease and preventing it rather than just
+It’s a work in progress, but the problem is that American medicine is rescue focused, waiting till you have a problem and then we’ll try to deal with it, and to me that’s a travesty.
+We actually should be fixing chronic disease by preventing it rather than just